How Much Does a New Air Conditioner Cost?

 Repair

-1. Your air conditioner is no more than 10 years old.
-If your air conditioner is newer, it’s wisest to repair it.
+1. Your air conditioner is under 10 years old.
+If your air conditioner is newer, it’s ideal to repair it.

-Air Conditioner Cost
+General Estimate of Air Conditioner Cost

 Many homeowners spend around $4,631 on a new air conditioner, based on national averages compiled by HomeGuide.
-Air conditioner cost averages often range from $3,350 to $5,912, but your precise cost might be different.
+Air conditioner cost averages often range from $3,350 to $5,912, but your total cost {might|could|may] be different.

-• The air conditioner model you select, as more energy-efficient ones are pricier.
+• The air conditioner model you install, as more energy-efficient ones are higher priced.

 • The size your space needs.

-• If you need to put in new ductwork, which can happen if your ductwork is aging or damaged.
+• If you need to replace your ductwork, which can be required if your ductwork is aging or separated.

 Air Conditioner Size